balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

 .. note::
     This also means that a setup can have devices or features that are not mentioned in the scenario.

-So, according to our developed scenario we have developed in :ref:`part 1 <Part 1: Develop a Scenario>`, we need two devices that implements the following features:
+So, according to our developed scenario we have developed in :ref:`part 1 <Part 1: Develop a scenario>`, we need two devices that implements the following features:

 ``MechanizeClient``: